UCLA Policy 135 : Animals on University Property

 Pet means a domestic animal, sufficiently tamed to live with an individual(s) and is kept and cared for as a companion.

-University Property refers to the grounds and buildings of UCLA campus and off-campus buildings owned or operated by the University.
+University Property refers to the grounds and buildings of UCLA campus and off-campus buildings owned or leased by, operated by, or under the control of the University.

 III.
 POLICY STATEMENT